dminear/easy-touch-raspberry-pi/README.md

 sync bytes are different than other documentation that I found.
 So now I am busy trying to make sense of it all.
 Might take some time.
 See [step2](/src/step2/)

+2014-06-10

+Created step3 and started creating some threading classes.
+One thread will be the serial port routine, and the other thread will be the http server.
+They will talk to eachother via [redis](http://redis.io) which will serve as an in-memory cache.
+I am hoping to stuff value data pairs into redis that the web server can easily retrieve and display.
+This will also allow the circuit names to be changed for different configurations.

+I also confirmed the checksum packet calculation and verified things seem to be working.

+I am starting to understand Python a little bit better and how modules are defined and used in another python file.
+So far so good.